Scope boundary

 Next Steps

-Continue with DBaD Explained, read the white paper v3, review the known boundary conditions, or inspect the research demo.
+Continue with proof-backed examples, the peer-review findings, Try to Break DBaD, DBaD Explained, the white paper v3, review the known limits, or inspect the research demo.